TheoHatzis/TheoHatzis.github.io/docs/index.md

 I’m known for resolving elusive silicon issues, stabilising complex hardware platforms, and bringing clarity to systems under stress.
 During my time at Ericsson in Nürnberg, I earned the nickname **“Der Fuchs”** — *the fox who finds the flaw no one else sees [our clever fox]* — a reflection of my diagnostic intuition and ability to deliver under pressure.

-My banner imagery — an **Ibex perched on a mountain cliff at sunset** — symbolises the dual nature of my work:
+My banner imagery — an Ibex perched on a mountain cliff at sunset — symbolises the dual nature of my work:

 - the **Fox** at the coalface, solving what others miss
 - the **Ibex**, surveying the full system landscape with quiet precision

-I operate flexibly across **SOW‑aligned engagements** and **Fixed‑Term Contracts**, providing structured technical grids, validation matrices, and milestone‑driven outcomes.
+I operate flexibly across SOW‑aligned engagements and **Fixed‑Term Contracts**, providing structured technical grids, validation matrices, and milestone‑driven outcomes.

 ---

 ## **Core Expertise**

-- Post‑Silicon Validation (PMIC/PMU, PVT corners, silicon‑to‑model correlation)
+- **Post‑Silicon Validation:** PMIC/PMU, PVT corners, and silicon‑to‑model correlation.
-- Mixed‑Signal & Power (Buck/Boost, GaN/SiC gate drivers, multiphase converters)
+- **Mixed‑Signal & Power:** Buck/Boost, GaN/SiC gate drivers, and multiphase converters.
-- System Architecture (MedTech, scientific instrumentation, mobile platforms)
+- **System Architecture:** Specialist for MedTech, scientific instrumentation, and mobile platforms.
-- Automation (Python/PyVISA, Pandas, NumPy, Pytest, Plotly)
+- **Automation & Data:** Python (PyVISA, Pandas, NumPy, Pytest, Plotly).
-- Embedded (ARM toolchains, Bare‑Metal C, JTAG, Trace32)
+- **Embedded Systems:** ARM toolchains, Bare‑Metal C, JTAG, and Trace32.
-- Compliance (ISO 13485, ISO 26262, TRG 1068, EN60950)
+- **Compliance & Standards:** ISO 13485, ISO 26262, TRG 1068, and EN 60950.
+- **Power Electronics:** Systems Design and Verification of Power Losses and Stabilities.

 ---
 ## **CV & Contact**